blbadger/blbadger.github.io/input-generation.md

 ### Padding in the first octave

 For certain ImageNet classes, generated images tend to have most of their relevant features focused on the periphery, as that is where the gradient is largest.
 For example, optimizing for class 19 (chickadee) gives an image in which images of the bird of interest are well-formed but entirely near the image perimeter.
 It is interesting that certain classes tend to exhibit this phenomenon while others almost never do, and why gradient descent would lead to such a pattern is not clear.
-Nevertheless, this can be effectively prevented using
+Nevertheless, this can be effectively prevented using the following code:

 ```python
 def octave(single_input, target_output, iterations, learning_rates, sigmas, size, crop=True):